-Here are 7 simple steps how we replaced a good portion of our lawn with food production using a combination of the Back to Eden and Lasagna no till gardening methods.
+Here are 7 simple steps of how we replaced our lawn with food production using a combination of the Back to Eden and Lasagna no till gardening methods.
+The lasagna garden beds are still performing better than the garden where we did not use straw nor compost.
+It is well worth the little extra work to have great soil down the road.

 1. Till the new garden area

 Even though we were planning on no till garden methods, we decided to till the lawn area first.
 This is not recommended for most no till methods.
-You can totally skip that step.
-However, our whole yard was quite a bit uneven, we wanted to level it.
-Plus we wanted the soil to be softer right away, and not wait three years till worms, added mulch, and compost did it for us.
+You can skip this step.
+However, our whole yard was quite a bit uneven and we wanted to level it.
+Plus, we wanted the soil to be softer right away, and not wait three years till worms, added mulch, and compost did it for us.
 Brett L. Markham explains this nicely in his book Mini Farming: Self-Sufficiency on 1/4 Acre .
 He compares double digging to a no till garden system.
-Instead of double digging though we used a rototiller.
+Instead of double digging though, we used a rototiller.

 2. Cover the area with cardboard or newspapers

 Some gardeners prefer cardboard, some newspaper, and some say you need both.
 We went with cardboard.
-We made sure the cardboard was mostly brown, not to much ink on it.
+We made sure the cardboard was mostly brown, not too much ink on it.
 It was a nice calm day, so the task did not take very long.
 This layer of cardboard is there to prevent weeds (and lawn) from growing.
 Over time the cardboard will decompose and turn into soil.
-In the proccess it will kill the weeds and feed the worms, a win win.
+In the process, it will kill the weeds and feed the worms, a win-win.

 3. Add a layer of straw

-The Back to Eden the Film does not recommend to use straw, the lasagna garden method does.
-Our beds are a bit of both.
+Here we used the lasagna garden method.
 Since we wanted raised beds, the straw was great for gaining some height.
 In one bed we added another layer of straw and compost, but the main beds have just straw underneath.
+We would recommend though at this stage to build raised beds or to cover the whole area with a lasagna garden.
+To build raised beds without support did not work as well.
+We added wooden boxes later on.

 4. Add a layer of compost